- How much is gap insurance in Michigan?

 Where to buy gap insurance in Michigan

-Many insurance companies, including major carriers, offer gap insurance in Michigan.
-It's relatively easy to add coverage to your current auto insurance policy.
+Many insurance companies, including major providers, offer gap insurance in Michigan.
+You can add this coverage to your existing car insurance policy or buy a standalone policy.

 Methodology